The money you need

 Lower prices selectively

 Make the hard decision, when necessary, to lower prices when items don’t sell.
-You’ll be able to recover your cash and put it into products that will sell more quickly.
+You’ll be able to recover your cash and put it into products that sell.

 Improve your cash tracking

 Create a monthly cash flow chart, showing when you expect cash to come in and go out.
-This will help you anticipate possible cash shortages.
-Streamline your bill collection process so that you get paid more quickly whenever possible.
-That way, you’ll have your own cash to work with, rather than paying interest on borrowed money.
+This may help you anticipate possible cash shortages.
+Streamline your bill collection process so that you get paid as soon as possible, rather than paying interest on borrowed money.
 Double-check your bookkeeping to avoid fraud and overpayments.

 Invoice and collect promptly